-The nurture, support and development of a quality workforce for the Seventh-day Adventist Church in the South Pacific - both as individuals and as members of a clearly focused and well co-ordinated spiritual team.
+The nurture, support and development of a quality disciple-making workforce for the Seventh-day Adventist Church in the South Pacific - both as individuals and as members of a clearly focused and well-coordinated spiritual team.

 Meet the Team

-Christine is the Human Resources Co-ordinator.
-She has a B.A. in Human Resource Management and Social Psychology from the University of Western Sydney and is a member of the Australian Human Resources Institute (AHRI).
-If you have specific queries about vacancies that are currently advertised at the head office or general HR, please contact Chris.
+Christine is the Human Resources Coordinator.
+She holds a B.A. in Human Resource Management and Social Psychology from the University of Western Sydney, is a member of the Australian Human Resources Institute (AHRI), and has over 10 years experience as a HR generalist.
+If you have specific queries about vacancies at the head office or general HR related enquiry, please contact Chris.

 Ever wonder what the South Pacific Division's Human Resources do?
 Well, amongst other things, we: